material-motion/material-motion/specifications/directors.md

 A Director is an entity that describes an interactive experience.

-TODO: Create a flow chart showing the states a Director goes through.
-E.g. setUp, tearDown at a minimum.

-TODO: Describe entity that manages creation of Director.
-This entity is responsible for creating a Director when appropriate, calling the setUp and tearDown methods, and owning the Runtime instance.

 ## Set up phase

 A Director should have a `setUp` method that is invoked exactly once.